Paget Disease (cont.)

 Cases of severe degenerative joint disease, most commonly the hip and knee, may be treated with joint replacement surgery to relieve pain and improve function and mobility.

-In the rare cases of malignant transformation to sarcoma, removal of the affected bones may be justified.
+In the rare cases of malignant transformation to sarcoma, removal of the affected bones may be required.

 Patients with involvement of the joints often benefit from a physical therapy and muscle strengthening program.